 - Suggested daily budgets assume you are a backpacker willing to sleep mostly in fan-only rooms (without air conditioning), using mostly overland transportation, eating mostly local food, and avoiding resorts and upmarket hotels.
 As always, your mileage may vary.

 Prices are in USD, though you may of course be used to another currency (I’m from Europe myself).
-With EUR close to dollar parity, this conversion should be fairly easy.
 For other currencies, see latest rates at XE.

 |Country||Suggested Daily Budget|